 1. Use free idea generation, or the ‘101 ideas’ technique.
 This is No.1 because you’d be surprised at how well it works.
 Here’s what you do: Open up a text editor and write a open list of at least 101 ideas.
 Write whatever comes to mind, regardless of how silly it might seem.
 This is one of the few times where you want quantity over quality.
 Don’t stop until you’ve reached 101 – only then can you start picking out the ‘good’ ideas.

 2. Buy/borrow (and read) a magazine that is outside your usual area of interest.
 This could be anything from business to fitness to food – you might be surprised at where you find your inspiration.
+To be honest I already had an idea, I wanted to create an article for pure testo blast, because I used the product for my diet and it was very effective.

 3. No2 again, but for blogs.
 Read blogs that are outside your usual area of interest.
 Business & marketing blogs can be quite useful, and food and DIY blogs can be interesting.